-Venture Capital Schemes: risk-to-capital condition draft guidance: factors to be considered
+Venture Capital Schemes: risk-to-capital condition: factors to be considered

 Factors to be considered

 When considering whether or not both parts of the risk-to-capital condition outlined above are met, the factors set out below may be taken into account.
-This list sets out indicators of potential capital preservation, but is not exhaustive; any other relevant factors will also be taken into account.
+This list sets out indicators of potential capital preservation, but it is not exhaustive; all relevant factors will be taken into account.

-Please note that even if one or more of these indicators of potential capital preservation are present in a particular case, this does not necessarily mean that the risk-to-capital condition will not be met; a judgement about whether capital preservation activity is taking place will depend on the overall context of the investment.
-Likewise, even if none of the indicators listed in the legislation is present, the risk-to-capital condition may not be met if the wider circumstances of a case suggest that capital preservation is taking place.
+This means that even if one or more of these indicators of potential capital preservation are present in a particular case, it will not necessarily fail the risk-to-capital condition; a judgement about whether capital preservation activity is taking place will depend on the overall context of the investment.
+Likewise, even if none of the indicators listed in the legislation is present, the risk-to-capital condition may not be met if the wider circumstances of a case suggest that capital preservation is intended.
 Ultimately, a judgement about whether the overall condition is met will depend on the level of risk posed to investors’ capital and whether the company has genuine intent to grow and develop in the long term.

 The following gives a general overview of how each of the factors set out in legislation may be considered, but the approach taken will depend on the facts of each case.